- Active and Operating Cemeteries

-No, the Office of Cemetery Oversight is a regulatory agency which does not conduct genealogical research of any type.
+No, the Office of Cemetery Oversight is a regulatory agency that does not conduct genealogical research of any type.

 4. Does the Office of Cemetery Oversight regulate abandoned cemeteries?

-The Office of Cemetery Oversight does not regulate abandoned cemeteries, family cemeteries, nor non-operational cemeteries.
+The Office of Cemetery Oversight does not regulate abandoned cemeteries, family cemeteries, or non-operational cemeteries.

-5. What are some groups or organizations which may provide assistance in cemetery preservation, clean-up or maintenance?
+5. What are some groups or organizations that may provide assistance in cemetery preservation, clean-up, or maintenance?

-Human remains or a gravestone, monument or marker may be removed from an abandoned, private cemetery if the removal is authorized in writing by the State's Attorney of the county in which the cemetery containing the human remains or gravestone, monument or marker is located and the human remains or gravestone, monument or marker is placed in an accessible place in a permanent cemetery (Sections 10-402 and 10-404, Criminal Law Article, Annotated Code of
+Human remains or a gravestone, monument, or marker may be removed from an abandoned, private cemetery if the removal is authorized in writing by the state's attorney of the county in which the cemetery containing the human remains or gravestone, monument, or marker is located and the human remains or gravestone, monument, or marker is placed in an accessible place in a permanent cemetery (Sections 10-402 and 10-404, Criminal Law Article, Annotated Code of Maryland).

 8. If a cemetery is sold for use for another purpose, can the lot owners remove the monuments or memorials on the lots they own?